To review milestones and phases, from product introduction through to end of support, take a look at Solace’s Product Lifecycle Policy.

 On-Site Response Time targets vary depending on the location of the deployed Solace PubSub+ appliances and the specific components being replaced.
 Targets will be established on a location-by-location basis prior to starting your plan.

-Solace follows industry standard practice to monitor, test and remedy vulnerabilities for the PubSub+ family of products.
+Solace follows industry standard practice to monitor, test, and remedy vulnerabilities for the PubSub+ family of products.
 Critical and high-level vulnerabilities are addressed in a release within 30 days of availability of an industry-accepted remedy.
-Other vulnerabilities will be fixed in the next upcoming release, regardless of whether it’s a major, minor or hotfix release.
-All fixes will continue to appear in all subsequent releases.
+Other vulnerabilities will be fixed in all subsequent Production releases.
+Solace publishes critical vulnerability notifications, which are posted on the Security Vulnerability page.